Haysto Logo

 Getting a Joint Mortgage When One Applicant Has Bad Credit

-illustration of Getting a Joint Mortgage When One Applicant Has Bad Credit
+Joint Mortgage Bad Credit

 If you need a joint mortgage but one of you has bad credit, that doesn’t mean you can’t still find your dream home.

-In this Guide, we’ll explain everything you need to know when applying for a joint mortgage with an adverse credit applicant.
+In this guide, we’ll explain everything you need to know when applying for a joint mortgage with an adverse credit applicant.
 We’ll explain what different lenders will be looking for in order to approve your application, and what you can do to improve your chances of being accepted.

 Can I get a joint mortgage if one applicant has bad credit?